insarlab/MintPy/docs/CONTRIBUTING.md

 #### 3. To submit your contribution: ####

-+ Go to GitHub.
++ Go to your fork on GitHub.
 The new branch will show up with a Pull request button.
 Click and fill out the pull request template, make sure the title and message are clear, concise, and self-explanatory (these descriptions are how we keep track of the changes made to the project over time).
 Then click the button to submit it.

 #### 4. Review process: ####